Arthropod: Fossil record

 Kylinxia may be a key transitional fossil between stem-arthropods and true arthropods.

 Yicaris is one of the earliest crustaceans that have been discovered.

 The earliest fossil of likely pancrustacean larvae date from about in the Cambrian, followed by unique taxa like Yicaris and Wujicaris.
 The purported pancrustacean/crustacean affinity of some cambrian arthropods (e.g. Phosphatocopina, Bradoriida and Hymenocarine taxa like waptiids) were disputed by subsequent studies, as they might branch before the mandibulate crown-group.
 Within the pancrustacean crown-group, only Malacostraca, Branchiopoda and Pentastomida have Cambrian fossil records.
 Crustacean fossils are common from the Ordovician period onwards.
 They have remained almost entirely aquatic, possibly because they never developed excretory systems that conserve water.

 Arthropods provide the earliest identifiable fossils of land animals, from about in the Late Silurian, and terrestrial tracks from about appear to have been made by arthropods.
-Arthropods possessed attributes that were easy coopted for life on land; their existing jointed exoskeletons provided protection against desiccation, support against gravity and a means of locomotion that was not dependent on water.
+Arthropods possessed attributes that were easily coopted for life on land; their existing jointed exoskeletons provided protection against desiccation, support against gravity and a means of locomotion that was not dependent on water.
 Around the same time the aquatic, scorpion-like eurypterids became the largest ever arthropods, some as long as 2.5 m.